-Class One Fingerprint Clearance.
-All College of Nursing students admitted to the professional program must submit a photocopy of their class one fingerprint clearance card to the Student Services Office by the first day of class.
-A class two fingerprint clearance is not sufficient for professional program requirements.
+Fingerprint Clearance.
+All College of Nursing students admitted to the professional program must submit a photocopy of their fingerprint clearance card to the Student Services Office by the first day of class.

 Essential Functions.
 Students admitted to the professional program are expected to meet the Essential Functional Abilities of the Undergraduate Nursing Student.
 Essential functions for this program include gathering data through the senses (hearing, seeing, etc.), synthesizing information from a variety of sources, making decisions regarding patient care, and performing necessary physical and mental activities to ensure safe care.
 For complete details, contact an advisor in the Student Services Office at NUR 108, or call 480/965-2987.